melaniagr/phd-prep/progress-tracker.md

 ---

-Following also the textbook: Calculus volume 1, OpenStax (Senior Contributing Authors Gilbert Strang, Massachusetts Institute of Technology, Edwin “Jed” Herman, University of Wisconsin-Stevens Point)

 **Phase 2 Target**: 🟢 Complete by Jan 30, 2026
 **purpose**: Establish foundational base for PhD.
-For example in math -precalculus, calculus: differentiation-, neuroscience -neuropsychology of decision-making, introduction to cognitive sciences, psychiatry essentials-, AI -fundamentals of ML for healthcare- and programming -intro to python-.
+For example in math -precalculus, neuroscience -neuropsychology of decision-making, introduction to cognitive sciences, psychiatry essentials-, AI -fundamentals of ML for healthcare- and programming -intro to python-.

 ---

-# Phase 1: Introductory (2023-Nov 2025) ✅
+# Phase 1: Introductory (-July 2025) ✅

 this phase is complete.
 here I leave an overview.